Implementation Intentions: If-Then Plans That Double Follow-Through

 Primary plan: "When I get into bed at night, I will read for 20 minutes before putting my phone away."

-Barrier plan 1 (too tired): "If I'm too tired to focus on a real book, then I will read a magazine article for 5 minutes instead."
+Barrier plan 1 (too tired): "If I am too tired to focus on a real book, then I will read a magazine article for 5 minutes instead."

-Barrier plan 2 (forget): "If I realize I forgot to read by the time I'm about to fall asleep, I will set a reminder for 9:30 PM tomorrow night."
+Barrier plan 2 (forgot): "If I realize I forgot to read by the time I am about to fall asleep, I will set a reminder for 9:30pm tomorrow night."

-Barrier plan 3 (traveling): "If I'm away from home without my book, I will read on the Kindle app on my phone for 10 minutes."
+Barrier plan 3 (traveling): "If I am away from home without my book, I will read on the Kindle app on my phone for 10 minutes."

-You've now pre-decided what to do in four different scenarios.
-Your brain no longer needs to make a real-time decision when Tuesday night comes and you're exhausted after a long travel day.
+You have now pre-decided what to do in four different scenarios.
+Your brain no longer needs to make a real-time decision when Tuesday night comes and you are exhausted after a long travel day.
+If trips are your usual breaking point, our guide to keeping habits alive while traveling builds these barrier plans out in detail.

 Implementation intentions are not magic.
-They're less effective when:
+They are less effective when:

-The person doesn't actually want to do the behavior.
-If you have no genuine desire to exercise, an if-then plan won't create desire.
-It will help you follow through on existing motivation - it doesn't generate motivation from nothing.
+The person does not actually want to do the behavior.
+If you have no genuine desire to exercise, an if-then plan will not create desire.
+It helps you follow through on existing motivation -- it does not generate motivation from nothing.

 The cue is unreliable.
-If your chosen situational trigger doesn't occur consistently, the plan fails because there's no activation.
+If your chosen situational trigger does not occur consistently, the plan fails because there is no activation.

 The plan is too ambitious.
-Planning to do a 2-hour workout when you wake up is asking the if-then plan to do too much heavy lifting.
-Pare down the planned behavior to something achievable even on a bad day.
+Planning a 2-hour workout when you wake up is asking the if-then plan to do too much heavy lifting.
+Pare the planned behavior down to something achievable even on a bad day.

-There's a competing if-then plan.
-Gollwitzer's research notes that strong competing habits ("when I'm stressed, I check my phone") can override new if-then plans.
+There is a competing if-then plan.
+Gollwitzer's research notes that strong competing habits ("when I am stressed, I check my phone") can override new if-then plans.
 In this case, a cue-substitution plan is needed.

 Implementation Intentions and Accountability